Bayesian Macroeconometrics in R

 BMR (Bayesian Macroeconometrics in R) is a collection of R and C++ routines for estimating Bayesian Vector Autoregressive (BVAR) and Dynamic Stochastic General Equilibrium (DSGE) models in the R statistical environment.
 For the former, BMR includes the the well-known Minnesota and normal-inverse-Wishart priors, along with Mattias Villani's steady-state prior, and allows for estimation of BVARs with time-varying parameters.

-Important License Information: BMR is licensed for use at a degree-granting institution (i.e., under the user's capacity at a degree-granting institution) under the General Public License (GPL) version 3.
+Important License Information: BMR is licensed under the GNU General Public License (GPL) version 3.
 The experimental nature of this software means that it is intended for academic use only.

-Package requirements: the latest versions of R (v2.15, or above), Rcpp, RcppArmadillo, ggplot2, and grid (this comes pre-packaged with new R releases).
+Package requirements: the latest versions of R (v3.10, or above), Rcpp, RcppArmadillo, ggplot2, doSNOW, and grid (this comes pre-packaged with new R releases).
 Running the following commands, post installation of R itself, should be sufficient:

 The vignette (linked above) is intended to be a comprehensive guide to the routines (and what goes on under the bonnet, so to speak) and should be consulted first before submitting any questions to me about the package.
 I am more than happy to receive bug reports (and comments in general) about BMR, use the contact tab above to do so, but I am not willing to provide technical support for the package.
 (Technical support in the sense of 'how do I get my model into the required format', or 'what prior should I use'.)

 After installing the package, the user can check if everything is working as intended by typing:

 This should load BMR and place a dataframe called 'USMacroData' into the workspace.

 - An-Schorfheide (2007).

 - Lubik-Schorfheide (2007).

 - Lubik-Schorfheide (2007) with intercept terms in the measurement equation.